 The Shirakawa Factory strives to contribute to the development of a safe environment in which children can play with an ease of mind.
 To that end, in 2013 staff at this factory began placing wasp traps at neighborhood kindergartens and childcare facilities.
 In 2022, the factory received a growing number of requests for the placement of such equipment from childcare facilities outside Shirakawa City.
 In response, factory staff placed wasp traps at a total of 12 such facilities.
 In this way, the factory cherishes relationships with neighboring community residents while continuously endeavoring to help create a safe and secure environment for them.

-In 2024, we held the first kickoff event for the All Japan Kart Championship EV Division, which supplies DUNLOP tyres with a 43% ratio of sustainable materials.
-Kart racing, often considered a gateway into motorsports, has seen a growing number of female racing drivers in recent years.
-At this event, we conducted breast cancer awareness activities through a stage program and the exhibition of a DUNLOP booth.
+In 2025, continuing from 2024, we held a kickoff event at the “All-Japan Karting Championship EV Division,” where we supply DUNLOP tires made with 43% sustainable materials.
+In kart racing—considered the gateway to motorsports, where the number of female racing drivers has been increasing in recent years—we conducted breast cancer awareness activities through stage events and a DUNLOP booth exhibition.

-These activities create opportunities for children in the community to learn about challenges of manufacturing.
-Children’s earnest efforts to learn something new serve as a driving force for us to continue these activities each year.
+These activities provide local children with opportunities to learn about the joys and challenges of making things, and seeing the children earnestly striving to learn serves as the driving force for our group to continue these activities year after year.

-Since 2022, the Kakogawa Factory has been donating Fujibakama (Eupatorium japonicum), an endangered species, plants cultivated on its grounds to neighboring elementary schools and providing on-demand lectures.
+Additionally, since 2022, the Kakogawa Factory has been donating the endangered plant Fujibakama (Eupatorium japonicum) to nearby elementary schools and conducting outreach classes.

-Through various initiatives such as the “Job Experience Program” targeting junior high school students in Settsu City, Osaka Prefecture, the “Dunlop Corporate Training Program” for students in the Global Science Course at Kobe Ryukoku Senior High School, and the “Sword Project” exploratory learning program at Kansai University Hokuyo Senior High School, we are supporting career education for the next generation of children.
+We support career education for the next generation of students through a variety of initiatives, including a “Job Experience Program” for middle school students in Settsu City, Osaka; the “Dunlop Corporate Training Program” for students in the Global Science Course at Kobe Ryukoku High School; and the “KATANA Project,” an inquiry-based learning program at Kansai University Hokuyo High School.

 As we aim to give back to society, we proactively make donations to and co-sponsor local events in regions where we have bases.
 In Japan, we have sponsored the “STOP!
 DRUNK DRIVING PROJECT” to eliminate drunk driving.
 We have also sponsored the KOBE MARATHON since its inaugural event as we align with its concept of communicating the appeal of Hyogo Prefecture and Kobe City and, as an area that experienced a disaster, the recovery process and lessons learned from the earthquake.
 Overseas, we donated uniforms to sports facilities for people with disabilities in Turkey and made donations to homes for elderly people in the Philippines.
 In China, we donated funds to support beautification projects.
 As these and other examples show, we strive to contribute to society through donations and co-sponsorship in regions across the globe.